Accounting Graduate Programs in Delaware

 What Is a DBA in Accounting?

-A Doctor of Business Administration (DBA) in Accounting is a terminal doctorate with core business courses and a concentration of courses in accounting.
-Often thought of as a ‘practical’ doctorate, a DBA degree may highlight leadership in professional management, human resource development, and strategy for optimized performance and bottom line growth.
+A Doctor of Business Administration (DBA) in Accounting is a terminal doctorate.
+It includes core business courses and a concentration of courses in accounting.
+A DBA degree may highlight leadership in professional management, human resource development.
+It may also contain strategy for optimized performance and bottom line growth.
 See below for further examples.

-Applicants to a DBA in Accounting program may have an MBA or Masters-level degree in a related field.
-While students in PhD Accounting programs usually research to add new insights to their field, DBA learners might want to refine skills in tax research and auditing to problem-solve a workplace challenge.
+Applicants to a DBA in Accounting prog may have an MBA or Masters level degree in a related field.
+While students in PhD Accounting prog usually research to add new insights to their field, DBA learners might want to refine skills in tax research to problem solve a workplace challenge.
 This type of inquiry is synthesized in a DBA dissertation.

 |Metro Area||Annual Mean Salary||Employment|